EzehCL/Data-Science-Portfolio/README.md

 # Projects
 ### Project 1
-**Data Analyst @ Shopee, Brazil, an E-Commerce shop  (_Feb.
+**Data Analyst – Customer Insights & Sales Optimization – Shopee Brazil (_Feb.
 2025 – March 2025_)**
 - Developed dashboards using Power BI to track customer demographics and sales performance, providing actionable insights for the marketing and sales teams.
 - Analysed customer behaviour data to identify trends and preferences, leading to a 12% increase in sales and profit margin as well as improving customer retention through targeted marketing promotions (product discount).

 ### Project 2
-**Loan Defaulter Prediction (Machine Learning) for Bajaj Finserv, India	(_Feb 2025 – March 2025_)**
+**Machine Learning Analyst– Bajaj Finserv, India (_Feb 2025 – March 2025_)**
 - Developed and deployed machine learning models to predict loan defaulters, resulting in an 18% reduction in default rates and a 13% increase in loan approval rates for low-risk applicants.
 - Implemented supervised learning algorithms such as logistic regression, random forest, K-nearest neighbours, and Adaboost to classify loan applicants as high or low, achieving an 81% accuracy rate.
 - Integrated machine learning models into the loan approval process, streamlining decision-making and reducing manual review time by 40%.

 ### Project 3
-**Data Analysis for Stakeholders in the Real Estate Industry (_Jan 2025 – Feb 2025_)**
+**Data Analyst for Real Estate Stakeholders Project Industry (_Jan 2025 – Feb 2025_)**
 - Created a dashboard using Power BI to consolidate crucial information from different aspects of real estate into a central, visual interface.
-It allows property owners, investors, and real estate professionals to examine, monitor, and draw actionable conclusions from key performance indicators (KPIs) pertinent to market trends and property characteristics.
+It enables property owners, investors, and real estate professionals to analyse, monitor, and draw actionable conclusions from key performance indicators (KPIs) relevant to market trends and property characteristics.
 - Provided reports to stakeholders on market performance, property valuations, and investment opportunities, enabling data-driven decision-making.

 ### Project 4
-**Heart Disease Prediction (Machine Learning) 	for Parkway Pantai HealthCare, India (_Jan 2025 – Feb 2025_)**
+**Machine Learning Analyst-Heart Disease Risk Prediction Model for Early Intervention–Parkway Pantai Healthcare, India (_Jan 2025 – Feb 2025_)**
 - Developed and deployed machine learning models to predict heart disease risk, achieving an accuracy score of 73% and improving early detection and prevention efforts
 - Conducted exploratory data analysis (EDA) on large datasets of patient information, identifying key risk factors and correlations that informed model development.
 - Enhanced healthcare outcomes through the prediction of heart disease, positively impacting patients’ well-being.

 ### Project 5
-**Data Analyst @ Ons Huis, Real Estate Company located in Eindhoven, Noord Brabant, Netherlands (_March 2020 – May 2020_)**
+**Data Analyst--Customer Retention and Performance Monitoring Dashboard – Ons Huis, Netherlands (_March 2020 – May 2020_)**
-- Created data visualization and dashboards and maintained dashboards using Excel, enabling stakeholders to track key performance indicators (KPIs) in real-time
+- Created data visualisation and dashboards and maintained dashboards using Excel, enabling stakeholders to track key performance indicators (KPIs) in real-time
 - Analysed large datasets to identify trends, patterns, and insights that informed business decisions, resulting in a 10% increase in customer retention
 - Provided actionable recommendations to management, contributing to a 15% growth in revenue.